 Newly recruited faculty members will have the opportunity to be part of one, or more, established or rapidly growing clinical care areas (cancer, cardiovascular, ocular, or neuro-genetics), which include opportunities for new program development within ocular, hematological, and genitourinary clinics, or specialties within cardiovascular or neuro-genetics.
 Responsibilities will also include active participation in clinical and translational research in the genetic counselor's clinical practice areas.
 Successful candidates will also play a vital role in teaching within the OSU Genetic Counseling Graduate Program.

 The positions provide highly competitive salary and benefits.
-Applications are being accepted now and formal review will begin September 6, 2018 The search will remain open until all positions are filled.
+Applications are being accepted now and formal review has begun.
+The search will remain open until all positions are filled.
 Prospective candidates should send a statement of interest and curriculum vita and a list of three references to one of the members of the Search Committee listed below:

 Dawn C. Allain, MS, CGC: email@example.com

 Pamela Brock, MS, CGC: firstname.lastname@example.org

 Candidates must hold a Master's Degree in Genetic Counseling from an ACGC accredited graduate program and be board certified (or eligible) by the ABGC or ABMG.

 Internal Number: 102

 About The Ohio State University Wexner Medical Center